Nexroth/pb-dashboard/README.md

 1. Go to [Releases](https://github.com/Nexroth/pb-dashboard/releases)
 2. Download the latest `pb-dashboard.zip`
 3. Extract the ZIP file
-4. Open `index.html` in any browser
+4. Open `index.html` in any browser **The Notes module has been tested in chromium-based browsers (Chrome, Edge, Brave, etc).
+Probably wont work on Friefox**

 Everything runs offline, all data saves to localStorage automatically.